FranklineMisango/Vehicle_Price_Prediction_Challenge/README.md

 ![](images/resnet.png)

 ### CART
-The price prediction model uses Various CART models with the most accurate picked for final usage
+The price prediction model uses Various CART models with the most accurate picked for final Price prediction of the car
 ![](images/forests.png)

 ## Accuracy & Loss evaluation